Satisfactory Academic Progress

 What if your appeal is not approved?

 Typically students are asked to complete 12 hours of course work and show marked improvement before they are able to file another appeal.
 The student may have to complete enough coursework to raise his/her GPA and Completion Rate.
 At that time, students may request a SAP review and if they meet the minimum standards, their SAP status will be updated and they will not have to complete another SAP appeal form.
-Students at any time may meet with a Caution Counselor by calling 336-506-4340.
+To request a review, they must email the Assistant Director of Financial Aid from their ACC Access Email account.
+Students at any time may meet with a Financial Aid Specialist by making an appointment here.